 Extract data from a LinkedIn profile

-Paste a LinkedIn profile (or save it to PDF first) and get a structured candidate object: name, headline, location, work history, education, and skills.
-Drops cleanly into an ATS or recruiter spreadsheet.
+Paste a LinkedIn profile URL, profile text, or saved PDF and get a structured candidate object: full name, headline, current company, location, work history, education, and skills.
+Export it as JSON for an ATS or Excel for a recruiter spreadsheet.

 or upload a file